nsaini-us/ex280prep/README.md

 Update the secret with new htpass<br/>
 `oc set data secret/htpass-secret --from-file htpasswd=/tmp/htpass -n openshift-config`

-Delete the user and identity from the system
+delete the user and identity from the system
 `oc delete user user2` <br/>
 `oc delete identity localusers:user2`

 delete all users and identities defined in OAuth
 `oc delete user --all` <br/>
 `oc delete identity --all`